Popular Posts

 "Don't go , son, " Mom said.
 "You know how I love to see you two together."

 Lester left to smoke .
-He was truly addicted to nicotine and would soon pay heavily for it.
+He was addicted to nicotine and would soon pay heavily for it.

 Mom's room was small but made homey with family photographs , two vases of artificial flowers, and a few oil paintings on the wall done by my late artist wife, Judith .
-My mother had television to watch her favorite Ted Turner movies, like The Wizard of Oz.
+My mother had television on to watch her favorite Ted Turner movies, like The Wizard of Oz.
 On her night table was the Holy Bible, a book on theosophy, and autobiographies of movie stars like Betty Davis and Clark Gable.

+I had brought Mom a bottle of Chantilly Lace , her favorite cologne .
 "Put it on my dresser," she said.
 I also showed her the jar pf cinnamon she had requested to spice up the usual bland nursing home meals.
-Mom had been an excellent, indefatigable home cook and baker, and now she sorely missed her gourmet-like food. ( It had been a sad day for her when she lost her dentures by leaving them on a food tray and now had to eat pureed food because her jaw could no longer support dentures. )
+Mom had been an excellent, indefatigable home cook and baker, and she sorely missed her gourmet-like food.
+It had been a sad day for her when she lost her dentures by leaving them on a food tray and now had to eat pureed food because her jaw could no longer support dentures.

 When I asked her what she and Lester had been talking about , she lowered her head and said, " I shouldn't tell you."